Housing Rights

 Anti-Discrimination in Housing

-Under federal law, it is unlawful to discriminate against someone in housing on the basis of race, colour, national origin, sex, pregnancy, marital status, sexual orientation, gender identity, disabil...
+Federal law makes it unlawful to discriminate in housing on the basis of race, colour, national origin, sex, pregnancy, marital status, sexual orientation, gender identity, disability, or age.
+The pro...

 Read more